 Christie Grymes Thompson is a partner in the firm’s Washington, D.C. office and chair of the Advertising and Marketing and Consumer Product Safety practice groups.
-She focuses her practice on consumer protection matters, including advertising, product safety, competitor challenges, and promotions.
+Named 2016 D.C.
+Advertising “Lawyer of the Year” by Best Lawyers®, she focuses her practice on consumer protection matters, including advertising, product safety, competitor challenges, and promotions.
 She counsels clients on all aspects of regulatory compliance, with a focus on statutes and regulations enforced by the Federal Trade Commission (FTC), Consumer Product Safety Commission (CPSC) and state Attorneys General.
 Ranked nationally as a leading practitioner in the Advertising: Transactional & Regulatory area by Chambers USA, sources tell Chambers that Ms. Thompson has “outstanding technical industry knowledge” and is “practical, responsive, efficient, and fun to work with.”

 From a product safety standpoint, Ms. Thompson advises clients to ensure that products on the market meet applicable safety standards, including complying with the Consumer Product Safety Improvement Act (CPSIA), the Consumer Product Safety Act (CPSA), the Federal Hazardous Substances Act (CPSA), the Virginia Graeme Baker Pool and Spa Safety Act (VGBA), and the Flammable Fabrics Act (FFA).
 This work includes developing product safety compliance programs, analyzing potential reporting obligations, coordinating with other parties in the distribution chain, implementing product recalls, defending against enforcement and penalty proceedings with the CPSC, and responding to Freedom of Information Act requests Ms. Thompson helps companies identify and resolve potential product safety issues confidentially before they escalate and have the potential to draw scrutiny from regulators and negative publicity.